CityOfPhiladelphia/ais/docs/APIUSAGE.md

 # <a name="Authentication"></a>Authentication

 Currently AIS is only designated for internal use.
-Internal users must request an API key.
+Please request an API key so we can monitor your app's API usage to make sure your needs are being met.
+To get a key:
+ * send a request-ticket to the IT help desk
+ * cc: maps.phia.gov
+ * request that the help desk 'please route to GSG'
+ * describe which application the key is for

 # <a name="Queries"></a>Queries